-Essentially it’s a lidded tea bowl, however it's far more than the sum of its parts.
-First conceived in the Ming Dynasty it's perfect for infusing the most delicate and intricate teas.
-It's particularly suited to Oolong, due to the ability of the leaves to be infused multiple times with a high leaf-to-water ratio (sometimes more than six).
+Essentially it's a lidded tea bowl, however it's far more than the sum of its parts.
+First conceived in the Ming Dynasty (over 900 years ago) gaiwans are unassuming but beautifully functional teapots that are perfect for infusing the most delicate and intricate teas.
+It's particularly suited to Oolongs and whole leaf tea rather than finer cut leaves, due to the ability of whole leaves to be infused multiple times with a high leaf-to-water ratio (sometimes more than six infusions).

 The gaiwan works best with a high leaf-to-water ratio - about double what you’d do for a normal cup, between 4g and 6g.

 Water Temperature & Wash

 Rolled oolongs need softening before infusing.
 Using your gaiwan, cover the leaf with an inch of boiling water at 100°C (212°F) to "wash" the leaf for a few seconds - this opens out the rolled leaf and allows the water to penetrate (discard this "wash").

 With a unrolled leaf oolong like Da Hong Pao you can skip this step.